tsgates/arch-wiki-markdown/wiki/VirtualBox_Arch_Linux_Guest_On_Physical_Drive.md

 fine using UUIDs.
 It is also encouraged you create a backup of both fstab and GRUB's menu.lst should you make a mistake somewhere.

-> Step 2 - Create new mkinitpcio image
+> Step 2 - Create new mkinitcpio image

 Next we need to generate a new mkinitcpio image that will comply with VirtualBox hardware configuration.
 Lets setup a new mkinitcpio image.
 Go